dmarx/psaw/README.rst

 Special attributes:

-* `api.metadata_` The metadata data provided by pushshift (if any) from the most recent successful request.
 * `thing.d_` a dict containing all of the data attributes attached to the thing (which otherwise would be accessed via dot notation).
 One specific convenience this enables is simplifying pushing results into a pandas dataframe (above).
+* `api.metadata_` The metadata data provided by pushshift (if any) from the most recent successful request.
+The most useful metadata attributes, IMHO, are:
+  * ``api.metadata_.get('shards')`` - For checking if any shards are down, which can impact the result cardinality.
+  * ``api.metadata_.get('total_results')`` - The database-side count of how many total items were found in the query and should be returned after paging through all results.
+Users have encountered rare edge cases that don't return all expected results, probably due to more than 500 items sharing the same timestamp in a result range.
+See `issue #47 <https://github.com/dmarx/psaw/issues/47/>`_ for progress resolving this behavior.

 Demo usage (CLI)
 ----------------